galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

 # Metadata manipulation

 Before creating an AnnData object, we need to make a small modification in experimental design table.
 The dataset contains information about 7 samples N701 – N707), however in the experimental design table (cell metadata) they are just numbered from 1 to 7.
-The plotting tool that we will going to use later will fail if the entries are integers and not categoricals, so we will change "1" to "N701" and so on.
+The plotting tool that we will going to use later will fail if the entries are integers and not categoricals, so we will change "1" to "N01" and so on.
 You can simply preview the experimental design dataset and move to the column "Sample Characteristic[individual]" (that's where the information about batch is - don't worry, we will rename the column header later!).
 Make a note of the number of that column - number 12 - we will need it to change the batch number to batch name.

 > <hands-on-title> Change batch numbers into names </hands-on-title>
 >
-> 1. Change the datatype of `EBI SCXA Data Retrieval on E-MTAB-6945 exp_design.tsv` to *tabular*:
+> 1. Change the datatype of `EBI SCXA Data Retrieval on E-MTAB-6945 exp_design.tsv` to `tabular`:
 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="tabular" %}
 >
 > 2. {% tool [Column Regex Find And Replace](toolshed.g2.bx.psu.edu/repos/galaxyp/regex_find_replace/regexColumn1/1.0.3) %} with the following parameters:
+>    - *"Select cells from"*: `EBI SCXA Data Retrieval on E-MTAB-6945 exp_design.tsv`
 >    - *"using column"*: `c12`
 >    - In *"Check"*:
 >        - {% icon param-repeat %} *"Insert Check"*
 >            - *"Find Regex"*: `1`
->            - *"Replacement"*: `N701`
+>            - *"Replacement"*: `N01`
 >        - {% icon param-repeat %} *"Insert Check"*
 >            - *"Find Regex"*: `2`
->            - *"Replacement"*: `N702`
+>            - *"Replacement"*: `N02`
 >        - {% icon param-repeat %} *"Insert Check"*
 >            - *"Find Regex"*: `3`
->            - *"Replacement"*: `N703`
+>            - *"Replacement"*: `N03`
 >        - {% icon param-repeat %} *"Insert Check"*
 >            - *"Find Regex"*: `4`
->            - *"Replacement"*: `N704`
+>            - *"Replacement"*: `N04`
 >        - {% icon param-repeat %} *"Insert Check"*
 >            - *"Find Regex"*: `5`
->            - *"Replacement"*: `N705`
+>            - *"Replacement"*: `N05`
 >        - {% icon param-repeat %} *"Insert Check"*
 >            - *"Find Regex"*: `6`
->            - *"Replacement"*: `N706`
+>            - *"Replacement"*: `N06`
 >        - {% icon param-repeat %} *"Insert Check"*
 >            - *"Find Regex"*: `7`
->            - *"Replacement"*: `N707`
+>            - *"Replacement"*: `N07`
 >
-> 3. Rename {% icon galaxy-pencil %} output `Cell metadata`
+> 4. Rename {% icon galaxy-pencil %} output `Cell metadata`
 >
 {: .hands_on}